CarVac/MeleeConchRuleset/ruleset.md

 If a Digital Input used to influence an Analog Trigger Output is part of a Combined Analog Digital Input, the Analog Input part of the CADI must not influence any Outputs.

----

-this part is old

-# Digital Input, Digital Output

-Each Digital Input may not influence more than one Digital Output.

-If a Digital Output is influenced by one Digital Input, no other Inputs may control it.

-# Digital Input, Analog Output

-Digital to Analog conversion, henceforth known as DTA, is when an analog output value is influenced by one or more digital inputs.

-This includes but is not limited to:

-* All-digital input controllers using nothing but buttons
-* GCC triggers modified so that digital press of the trigger is mapped to a fixed analog value
-* GCC C-stick digital button-based submodules

-## Analog Stick

-## C-Stick

-## Triggers

-# Analog Input, Analog Output

-Each Analog Input must not influence more than one Analog Output.

-## Stick Outputs

-### Full-Range Dual-Axis

-Any Analog Input with two orthogonal axes of sensitivity for a single control with its default output not at either end of its range is henceforth referred to as a Full-Range Dual-Axis Analog Input.

-(we want to permit stick coordinate remapping, so there needs to be some cross-axis correction but only when the two input axes are on the same Input and the two output axes are on the same control stick)

-Example: the control stick and C-stick on a GCC, laptop pointing sticks

-### Full-Range Single-Axis

-### Half-Range Single-Axis

-An Analog Input with its default output at one end of its range is henceforth referred to as a Half-Range Analog Input.

-Two Half-Range Analog Inputs may be combined, by taking the difference of their outputs, to influence exactly one Stick Output.

-If a Stick Output is influenced by two Half-Range Analog Inputs, no other Inputs

-Example: a box controller with analog buttons, a Theremin

-### Multitouch

-Multitouch panels are not permitted for controlling

-Example: Steam Controller

-## Analog Triggers

-# Analog Input, Digital Output

-An Analog Input may only be used to produce a Digital Output when the Analog Input device has one threshold (hysteresis is permitted) to control one Digital Output.

-Each Digital Output may not be controlled by more than one Input.

-The Digital Input of a Combined Analog Digital Input must not control any output if its corresponding Analog Input is being used to control a Digital Output.

-(this is to prevent a wavedash trigger that jumps on an analog threshold and then digital shields on hard press)